Christian Siriano unrolls a gala-worthy world in the sand for New York Fashion Week - ExBulletin

 Christian Siriano unrolls a gala-worthy world in the sand for New York Fashion Week

-NEW YORK There were no sandworms in sight Thursday evening on the Syrian Christianbut he definitely had Dune on his mind when he kicked off New York Fashion Week.
+NEW YORK (AP) There were no sandworms in sight Thursday evening on the trail of Syrian Christianbut he definitely had Dune on his mind when he kicked off New York Fashion Week.

 The glamorous sand crew had places to go and people to see in their earthy tones and orange highlights worthy of a Sahara sunset.
 The film, and now a second one to come, was his starting point.